JaredHane98/RTSP-NVENC-NVIDIA-JETSON/README.md

 # RTSP NVENC NVIDIA JETSON STREAM

-The following repository showcases using hardware accelerated video encode on Nvidia Jetson using Gstreamer.
+The following repository showcases hardware accelerated video encode on Nvidia Jetson using Gstreamer.
 The camera parameters are **very** application specific and must be changed if the setup is different.